Note

 At this point, it's clear what we're going to measure and what threshold values we're going to use to determine if the service performs according to the expectations.

 It's a common practice to measure service level indicators, like the ones we've defined, by the means of metrics.
 This type of observability data is considered to be relatively small in values.
-It's produced by various system components and collected in a central observability backend to be monitored with dashboards, workbooks and alerts.
+It's produced by various system components and collected in a central observability backend to be monitored with dashboards, workbooks, and alerts.

 Let's clarify what components the La Niña service consists of:

-There is an IoT Edge device with Temperature Sensor
+There's an IoT Edge device with Temperature Sensor

 custom module (C#) that generates some temperature value and sends it upstream with a telemetry message.
 This message is routed to another custom module Filter